phlalx/sawadee/README.md

  A `File.t` is essentially an array of `Piece.t` plus a set of downloaded pieces (`Bitset.t`).
 Following the spec terminology, we call the serialized version of this set the *bitfield* (type `Bitfield.t`).
 It is simply an array of bits defining the possession of each individual piece.
 Each `Piece.t` is furthermore divided into blocks (a `Bitset.t` field of `Piece.t` describes the blocks of a piece already downloaded).
 Note that the unit of ownership (advertised to other peers) is a piece (torrent-defined), and the unit of transmission is a block (client specific, commonly 16KB or 32KB).

 Two types of objects are saved to disk.
 One is a bitfield of the pieces already downloaded (so we can resume downloading after quitting the client), and the other are the actual files.
-Persistence is dealt with in modules `PFile` and `Pers`.
+Persistence is dealt with in module `Pers`.

-We map each piece of the network file to a list of `Pfiles.t` (file descriptor, offset, length).
-This has to be done carefully, especially for multiple files where a piece can be mapped to several files. `Pers` sets up a writing "master thread" that processes sequentially the writing requests sent asynchronously through a pipe.
+We map each piece of the network file to a list of `Pers.segment` (file descriptor, offset, length).
+This has to be done carefully, especially for multiple files where a piece can be mapped to several files.
+Moreover, `Pers` sets up a writing "master thread" that processes sequentially the writing requests sent asynchronously through a pipe.

 Concerning the protocol, per-peer state (including socket read/write, protocol state, pending requests) is maintained in `Peer.t`.
 `App_layer` implements the actual protocol (and initializes the various structures).
 After the handshake, a couple of "threads" are launched.